svorkoetter/PiBlank/README.md

 The `piblank` utility is a screen saver daemon for use with Raspbian, intended to be launched from your X11 session manager's auto-start file.
-It monitors X11 user idle time (no input from the keyboard or mouse) and turns off the display when idle, turning it back on when the user interacts with the system.
+It monitors X11 and console idle time (no input from the keyboard or mouse) and turns off the display when idle, turning it back on when the user interacts with the system.

 ## System Requirements